-Job Interview Question: Are You Self-Motivated?
+Job Interview Question: "Are You Self-Motivated?"

 When you answer this question, provide one or two specific examples of times when you demonstrated your passion for and dedication to your job.
-Be sure you focus on examples of times when you did exemplary work, not because of external influences—a boss telling you to do something, or a monetary incentive—but because of your passion for the task.
+Be sure that you focus on examples of times when you did exemplary work, not because of external influences—a boss telling you to do something, or a monetary incentive—but because of your passion for the task.

 You might also talk about a time that you overcame a particular challenge, or set a difficult goal for yourself.

 If you are new on the job market or changing careers, you do not have to give an example from work.
-Instead, think of a time you did exemplary work simply out of a passion for the project.
+Instead, think of a time when you did exemplary work simply out of a passion for the project.
 Perhaps you organized and led an event for your extracurricular group, or worked to perfect an assignment for school (as long as you did this work because of your interest in the topic, not because of concern for your grade).

 You might even talk about how you have been self-motivated to get more involved in the industry you are currently job hunting in.
 For example, perhaps you joined and participated in a professional organization, or held a number of informational interviews with people at the top of the field.
 Emphasize that you were motivated not just by the desire to get a job, but to learn more about an industry you are passionate about.